chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 For this class we'll be using IDLE, a simple python interface that allows you to quickly run and test code.
 IDLE consists of two windows, an editor (for writing code) and an interactive prompt (for running code).
 Code written in the editor can be tested at any time by pressing F5 or selecting the run command from the window menus.
 From the computers perspective there is no difference between selecting run in the editor and typing it directly into the prompt.
 But using the editor allows you to save changes to your code to quickly re-run it whenever needed.
 -->
+# 0 - About this class

+This class is based off the book [Invent Your Own Computer Games with Python(http://inventwithpython.com/chapters/) and if you are lost more detailed explanations can be found there.
+You'll want to install python 2.7.6 for windows (first link [here](https://www.python.org/downloads/windows/)  ) or type `python` in a mac or Linux terminal to get started.

 # 1 - Math and Variables